tanaythakur/Admin-s-Dasboard/README.md

+This Dashboard is already hosted on Netlify : https://effervescent-biscuit-73e91c.netlify.app/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.